 The 'safari look' became popular with non-safari goers in the 1950s with the advent of the Hollywood interest in Africa.
 The films of Ernest Hemingway's books 'The Macomber Affair' and 'The Snows Of Kilimanjaro' followed by 'King Solomon's Mines' and 'Mogambo' firmly planted the safari image in the minds of the public.

 Safari style jackets were the 'in thing' to wear as casual attire in an effort to emulate the debonair looks of Clark Gable and Stewart Granger in these movies.

-- Camouflage outfits are not really suitable for African hunting just in case you get confused with the local police or militia who generally wear camo.
+Full camouflage outfits are not really suitable for African hunting just in case you get confused with the local police or militia who generally wear camo.
 The odd camo T-shirt will be OK but draw the line at full combat gear.
 You will also not need to wear any luminous warning badges or stripes - with any luck you will be the only armed hunter on the block.

-- Make sure you are not going to be too distressed if your safari clothes suffer on your hunting trip.
+Make sure you are not going to be too distressed if your safari clothes suffer damage on your hunting trip.
 Don't bring clothing that is too good to get torn by thorns, get permanently stained with mud, blood and other natural bush 'stains' or undergoes subtle and not so subtle colour changes due to the sun or the zealous utilization of bleach in the laundry.